TCWagner/rconnect/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-Now we the dispersal kernel for the species under consideration as a matrix.
+Now we need the dispersal kernel for the species under consideration as a matrix.
 We can create a simple, negative exponential dispersal kernel with the function *dispersalKernel*.
 Assuming a negative exponential decrease of the seeds with distance and a dispersal distance of \~14m the decay is 0.19.